 - Cook for about 4-5 minutes – or until the oil becomes fragrant and the garlic turns a golden color.

-A word to the wise: there’s a very fine line between perfectly golden garlic chips – and burned, acrid charcoal.
+Watch your garlic!
+There’s a very fine line between perfectly golden garlic chips – and burned, acrid charcoal.
 Keeping the heat on the lower side of things will help you register the color change and see when it’s perfect!

 How to Make Garlic Rice